cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 ### Training

 Training is easy.
-I'll run batches of 10 epochs and then print out some example predictions.
+We just call the fit function of the model, passing handy callbacks like the `ModelCheckpoint`, which stores the best model after each epoch.
 Here's the main function of our code:

 {% highlight python %}
 from time import sleep
+from keras.callbacks import EarlyStopping, ModelCheckpoint

 def main():
     model = build_model()